AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

 However, the technique can produce arbitrarily small cut cells in the domain.
 In practice such small cells can have significant impact on the robustness and stability of traditional finite volume methods.
-Section :ref:`AMReX-Hydro:sec:redistribution` in AMReX-Hydro's documentation overviews the finite volume discretization in an embedded boundary cell and a class of approaches to deal with this "small cell" problem in a robust and efficient way.
+Section :ref:`amrex_hydro:sec:redistribution` in AMReX-Hydro's documentation overviews the finite volume discretization in an embedded boundary cell and a class of approaches to deal with this "small cell" problem in a robust and efficient way.